arindam31/ImageResizer/README.md

 Double clicking table row should open image
 Double clicking the single image should open the image in the default image viewer Check ALL, Un check ALL buttons to be provided
-Add a pop up for finished conversion..no of files converted Set limits for text box values
+Set limits for text box values

 Defects:
 1. Selection of a folder with other contents ...app detects other files too - FIXED